← Tim Haines

 POST /api/v1/accounts/{id}/contacts/filter

 Impact.
-A cross-tenant breach: user emails, bcrypt password hashes, API tokens, conversation contents, contact PII, and integration credentials — readable across accounts.
+A cross-tenant breach: user emails, bcrypt password hashes, API tokens, conversation contents, contact PII, and integration credentials, all readable across accounts.
 Every version from 2.2.0 was affected.

 Fix (shipped in 4.11.2).
 Parameterized queries, plus strict attribute_key validation: